foldright/cffu/README.md

 > \# Complete runnable demo code can be found at
 > [`AllResultsOfDemo.java`](cffu-core/src/test/java/io/foldright/demo/AllResultsOfDemo.java).

-### 2.2 obtain all results from multiple `CF`s, supporting fail-fast instead of waiting unnecessarily and slows down business responsiveness
+### 2.2 retrieve all results of multiple `CF`s with fail-fast support, instead of futile waiting that reduces business responsiveness

 The `allOf` method of `CompletableFuture` waits for all input `CF`s to complete;
-even if one `CF` fails, it still waits for the remaining `CF`s to finish before returning a failed `CF`.
+even if a `CF` completes exceptionally, it still waits for all subsequent `CF`s to complete before returning an exceptional `CF`.

-For business logic, this "fail and keep waiting" strategy (`AllComplete`) slows down responsiveness.
+For business logic, this fail-and-continue-waiting strategy (`AllComplete`) reduces business responsiveness.

-What is often needed in business is to fail fast as soon as any input `CF` fails (`AllFailFast`), instead of futilely waiting.
+What business needs is to fail fast when an input `CF` fails, instead of futile waiting (`AllFailFast`).

-- `AllFailFast` is one of the most useful and common patterns in asynchronous task orchestration
+- `cffu` provides corresponding methods such as `allResultsFailFastOf` to support the `AllFailFast` concurrent execution strategy
-- `cffu` provides corresponding methods like `allResultsFailFastOf` that support the `AllFailFast` concurrent execution strategy
+- `AllFailFast` concurrent execution strategy is the most useful and common pattern in asynchronous task orchestration
-- Both `allOf` and `allResultsFailFastOf` return successful results only when all input `CF`s successful
+- Both `AllFailFast` and `AllComplete` return **successful** results only when **all** inputs succeed

 For more details, see the article [How to implement the most common pattern in async task orchestration with `CompletableFuture` — fail fast](https://juejin.cn/post/7420597224546091059).